ThwinYeOO/lost-found-uwe-app/README.md

    npm install
    ```

-3. Create a `.env` file in the client directory and add your Firebase configuration:
+3. Create a `.env` file in the frontend directory and add your Firebase configuration:
    ```
    REACT_APP_FIREBASE_API_KEY=your_api_key
    REACT_APP_FIREBASE_AUTH_DOMAIN=your_auth_domain